smkirby/SimLang/README.md

 Now you're done.
 You can close that browser tab.
 Next time you want to add new notebooks from the course website, just open the notebook "Update Course.ipynb" in the file list in the first noteable window and run that first cell again by pressing SHIFT + ENTER.

 You can now click on the "simlang_local" folder in the file list in the noteable window and open any of the notebook files that are there.
 If you mess anything up, you can delete the notebook you're working on, run the update course notebook again and you'll have a fresh file to work from.
 (But be careful, you won't be able to undo this!)

+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)